-The sector of video is covered by the mesmerizing 4K resolution at 29.97p, 25p, 24p, and 23.98p.
+The sector of the video is covered by the mesmerizing 4K resolution at 29.97p to 23.98p.
 All these specifications are packed into a radical new design manufactured by Fujifilm.
-It is crafted from magnesium alloy and is also weather-sealed at 63 points to protect the camera from dust and moisture.
+It is crafted from magnesium alloy and is also weather-sealed at 63 points to protect the mirrorless camera from dust and moisture.
 It measures at 5.24 x 3.62 x 1.93 inches and weighs just 507 grams.
-The electronic viewfinder has a magnification of 0.77x and a 100% scene coverage.
+The electronic viewfinder has a magnification of 0.77x and 100% scene coverage.
 The LCD monitor is also pretty sharp measuring at 3 inches and contains a total of 1,040,000.
 It is tiltable but is not touch-enabled which is kind of a bummer considering the heftier price of the camera.
 Wi-Fi is built-in for easier connectivity and an NP-W126S lithium-ion battery can give you 340 shots with a single charge.

 A powerful camera for the enthusiast

-The department of the video is also pretty solid as this camera is capable of recording videos in 4K resolution at 30p, 25p and 24p.
-The weather-sealed body of the camera is made using magnesium alloy and measures at 5.63 x 4.09 x 2.99 inches while weighing a little over 849 grams.
+When you shoot video, the camera impresses you as it is capable of recording videos in 4K resolution at 30p to 24p.
+The weather-sealed body of the mirrorless camera is made using magnesium alloy and measures at 5.63 x 4.09 x 2.99 inches while weighing a little over 849 grams.
 The electronic viewfinder has a magnification of 0.78x and provides a scene coverage of 100%.
 The 3 inches wide tilting LCD display is amazing for seeing the resulting images and videos as it contains a total of 1,228,8000 dots on it.
 It is not touch-enabled but is tiltable for taking images in crowded or awkward situations.
 It has Wi-Fi and NFC built-in for easy connections and to power up the camera, NP-FM500H lithium-ion battery is there making sure you can take more than 500 photos with a single charge.

 A new benchmark for the enthusiast

-In the video, the X-Pro2 can unfortunately not record the videos in 4K resolution but instead, it uses the Full-HD 1080p resolution at 60p, 50p, 30p, 25p, and 24p.
+In the video, the X-Pro2 can unfortunately not record the videos in 4K resolution but instead, it uses the Full-HD 1080p resolution at 60p to 24p.
 The best thing about the Fujifilm X-Pro2 is the Hybrid viewfinder which lets you switch between an electronic and optical viewfinder with the flick of a lever.
 The optical viewfinder comes pretty handily while using the camera under bright light allowing you to see what’s outside the frame before composing.
-The X-Pro2 resembles the typical cameras of 1960s with similar control points and design accents.
+The X-Pro2 resembles the typical cameras of the 1960s with similar control points and design accents.
 It is, however, has more durable construction is weather sealed as well.
 It measures at 5.55 x 3.27 x 2.2 inches and weighs exactly at 495 grams.
 The LCD monitor is 3 inches wide and has 1,620,000 dots on it.
-It is however non-articulated and non-touch enabled.
-Wi-Fi is built into the camera and NP-W126 lithium-ion battery can take 350 shots with a single charge.
+It is, however, non-articulated and non-touch enabled.
+Wi-Fi is built into the mirrorless camera and NP-W126 lithium-ion battery can take 350 shots with a single charge.

 A great replacement to its predecessor

-The a7R II can record videos in 4K resolution at 30p, 25p and 24p.
-The camera is built using magnesium alloy and measures at 5 x 3.78 x 2.36 inches while weighing just 625 grams.
+The a7R II can record videos in 4K resolution at 30p to 24p.
+The mirrorless camera is built using magnesium alloy and measures at 5 x 3.78 x 2.36 inches while weighing just 625 grams.
 The electronic viewfinder has a coverage of 100% and a magnification of 0.78x.
 The LCD monitor is 3 inches wide with 1,228,800 dots.
 It is tintable but is not touch-enabled.
 Wi-Fi and NFC are built-in and the power is provided by the NP-FW50 lithium-ion battery pack with which you can take around 300 images.

 Technically speaking, the mirrorless cameras are like hybrid cameras which comes in-between a DSLR and a point-and-shoot camera.
 Mirrorless cameras are a relatively new breed of cameras and they were designed to offer the compactness of a point-and-shoot and the impressive image quality and interchangeable lenses of DSLRs.
 They are called “mirrorless” because they do not have a mirror found in the traditional DSLR cameras.
 This allows the camera to be designed in a smaller fashion while still having a large image sensor.